 Tracked cities include San Diego, California; Los Angeles, California; and Phoenix, Arizona.

-As compared to the year prior,¬†home values are higher in all 20 tracked markets, led by an 12.6¬†percent gains in Portland, Oregon; and double-digit gains in San Francisco, California.
+As compared to the year prior,¬†home values are higher in all 20 tracked markets, led by 12.4 percent gains in Portland, Oregon; and a double-digit gain in Seattle, Washington.

-The "weakest" of the Case-Shiller Index cities was Tampa, Florida.¬†Home values there rose just 2.0 percent over the prior 12 months.
-Values in New York City also rose just two percent, but the New York market has some mitigating factors.
-Namely, it's property-type mix.
+The "weakest" of the Case-Shiller Index cities was New York, New York.¬†Home values there rose just 1.7 percent over the prior 12 months.
+However, the¬†New York market has some mitigating factors.
+Namely, its co-op and condominium-heavy property-type mix.

 Despite the relative strength of today's housing market, home buyers should use caution when referencing the Case-Shiller Index as part of a personal POST.

 The monthly index is flawed and may push you toward improper conclusions.

 The index's first flaw is its most obvious -- its limited sample set.Click to see today's rates (Oct 25th, 2016)